SlamBamActionman/docs/design-doc.md

 > A collection of simple high-level ideas that embody this game area.
 These are usually expressed with singluar words or short punchy phrases, but may also include a short one sentence explanation.
 The goal is to convey the *feeling* a player should have when playing/interacting with the game area, such that other documents and PRs can align with that intended experience.

 ## Responsibilities
 > A collection of points regarding what the game area is responsible for in terms of gameplay, mechanics and/or station duties.
-This section should highlight what the game area brings to the game and simulation that is unique.
+This section should highlight what unique things the game area brings to the game and simulatione.
 If the game area is a resource provider to the station, this is highlighted here.

 ## Desired Gameplay
 > A list of high-level concepts, explaining the *kind* of gameplay and mechanics we want to see in the game area's design.
 Each list entry should be a short sentence summarizing the design pillar with a more detailed (1-2 paragraph) description underneath.